tiepdotme/marabesi.com/_posts/2017-06-21-queues-and-slow-jobs-with-laravel.md

 ## Creating services

-The monst common example is to send an email through the queue system.
-If you are wondering why that, the answer is simple.
-Queues gives a friedly feedback to the user, which means that they will receive an answer as fast as possible while the application still working in the background.
+The most common example is to send an email through the queue system.
+If you are wondering why, the answer is simple.
+Queues give a friedly feedback to the user, which means that they will receive an answer as fast as possible while the applicationis still working in the background.

-For this reason Laravel has a few methods that works great with sending email
+For this reason Laravel has a few methods that work great with sending email

 ```php
 <?php